veggiespam/ImageLocationScanner/README.md

 That will build the Burp plug-in.
 The ZAP plug-in is not yet in the GitHub repo and needs Eclipse to build.

-Keywords: Infosec, Burp, ZAP, Audit, Information Exposure, Vulnerability
+Keywords: Infosec, Burp, ZAP, Audit, Information Exposure, Vulnerability, Privacy

 <!--
 vim: sw=4 tw=72 spell